tensorflow/community/rfcs/20200612-stream-executor-c-api.md

   size_t visible_device_count;

   // Whether this platform supports unified memory.
-  // Unified memory is a single memory address space accessible from any device.
+  // Unified memory is a single memory address space that virtualizes device and
+  // host memory addresses.
+It is accessible to both the device and host.
   TF_Bool supports_unified_memory;
 } SP_Platform;